makerdiary/nrf52840-m2-devkit/README.md

 [![Taobao](docs/assets/images/taobao-logo.png)](https://zaowubang.taobao.com)

+## Bulk & Customization

+We are ready to customize our electronics and firmware to better meet your solution's needs.
+Many of our platforms are prepared for customization.

+If you would like to do some serious business, feel free to contact us and we'll reply before you know it: [contact@makerdiary.com](mailto:contact@makerdiary.com)

 ## Contributing

 We would love for you to contribute to this project and help make it even better than it is today!
 See our [Contributing Guidelines](https://wiki.makerdiary.com/nrf52840-m2-devkit/CONTRIBUTING) for more information.